Medication Safety in the Office Practice

 - Write quantity and dose in text as well as numerals to reduce the possibility of prescription alterations.

-- Do not use dangerous abbreviations; see the Institute for Safe Medication Practices (ISMP) list of dangerous abbreviations in the Resources section at the end of this tip.
+- Do not use dangerous abbreviations; Refer to the Institute for Safe Medication Practices (ISMP) list of dangerous abbreviations in the Resources section at the end of this tip.

 - Accurate Patient Information: